Skip to main content

 Austin Elledge '20 is a graphic designer/animator for the National Football League in Los Angeles, Calif.

-Trang "Tracy" Ngo '19 is a senior graphic designer at Dentsu Redder in Ho Chi Minh City, Vietnam.
+Trang "Tracy" Ngo '19 is a junior art director at Dentsu Redder in Ho Chi Minh City, Vietnam.

 Monica Wierzbicki '18 is a medical illustrator and graphic artist at Body Scientific International in Chicago.

-Chelsea Mentado '17 is a senior event marketing specialist at Zipline, based in San Fransisco.
+Chelsea Mentado '17 is an event marketing manager at Zipline, based in San Francisco.

 Jessamine